 When a function is exported, it is assigned to the corresponding global identifier.
 When it is unexported, the corresponding identifier is deleted.

-We export the public function invphi of the library numlib and then undo the export:
+Export the function invphi of the library numlib, and then undo the export:

 Warning: Identifier 'contfrac' already has a value.
 It is not exported. [use]

 Here, use issues warnings because contfrac and divisors are already available as global functions.
 For example, there is the global contfrac function that uses numlib::contfrac for numerical arguments.
 Undo the export of the numlib functions.